IlkoGood/taxi-servlet-local/README.md

 CRUD drivers with assigning / unbinding corresponding cars;

 Program provides minimalistic button-based interface with joke included (try to delete your authenticated driver from driver list);

+Currently deployed at AWS http://13.53.243.222/index (address may be changed, feel free to write me here in GitHub);

+<h3>Used stack:</h3>

+InteliJ Idea, JDK, including Maven plugins, MySQL;

+Basic methods of Java Reflection API to assure implementing SOLID conception;

+JDBC API and SQL querries to work with DB;

+HTTP Servlet and Filter implementations of Java Servlet API to process requests from user;

+Apache Tomcat to deploy;

 <h3>Startup steps:</h3>